microsoft/vscode-mermAId/README.md

 ## Features

 Ask the `@mermAId` chat participant to generate a diagram based on the current open editor.
 Include slash commands for commonly used diagram types.
+Follow the links in the diagram to relevant source code.

 ![uml-diagram-from-code](./assets/gifs/01.gif)